 The Madison Branch of Women’s International League of Peace and Freedom invites you to join our quarterly breakfast series!
 Each breakfast is a place for women activists (or activists of any gender identity) to come together, connect, converse, and engage with a topic affecting the peace and freedom of our world.
 Usually, a featured speaker(s) presents her passion and work and leads a discussion about how we as a community can take action and contribute to solutions.

-Sagashus T. Levingston speaking at Gather the Women at Threshold
+Sagashus T. Levingston speaking at Gather the Women at Threshold in 2018

 For a taste of what kinds of subjects speakers have presented on in the past, see the list below!